epogrebnyak/icode/five_days_into_poetry/index.md

 what you want to run in the environment, for example `poetry run pytest` to invoke pytest in environment.

+#### Where are the environment files?

 Which environment is active and where is the environment directory?
 If you use just one environment, you might not even care, this is something Poetry took care of for you and put in own folder.

-I personally like things to be a little more explicit and I activated in-project option:
+I activated in-project option:

 ```
 poetry config virtualenvs.in-project true
 ```

 Now I can see `.venv` folder exlicitly, added it `.venv` to `.gitignore` and I can explore what is inside and even delete it by hand if everything else fails.

 You can hack Poetry to work on global environment, but that is not the best use of it, you loose functionality by doing that.